andreaskielkopf/BackSnap/readme.md

 * GUI controlled pruning of backups

 ##### No Goal:
-* Automatic management of backups by age
+* No automatic management of backups by age
-* Automatically delete old backups when there is not enough space
+* No automatically delete old backups when there is not enough space
-* Backup of the current state (this minute) of a subvolume
+* No backup of the current state (this minute) of a subvolume

 ##### Desirable side effects
 * The **backup strategy** is already defined in snapper or timeshift, and is involved here